C5m7b4/vanilla-complete/README.md

 Now let's move the getTotal function into the utils folder and start to write some tests.
 Here we can also introduce debugging for our app.

 ![alt getTotal-tests](images/get-total-tests.png)

+## branch 27

+Let's try to keep refactoring and adding tests where possible Let's move our getItemCategory into the utils and make sure we haven't broken anything.
+Then we can write some tests, but we are going to need to log out a representation of our state so we can mock that up in our tests.